MGSerag/alx-system_engineering-devops/0x01-variables_if_else_while/README.md

 Prints the alphabet in lowercase, followed by a new line.
 ## 3-print_alphabets.c
 Prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+## 4-print_alphabt.c
+Prints the alphabet in lowercase, followed by a new line, excluding 'q' and 'e'.